By Paula Fitzsimmons

-One key feature of hypoallergenic dog beds, like the KOPEKS orthopedic memory foam dog bed, is that they tend to be made of thicker foam (which is also a good source of support for arthritic patients).
+One key feature of hypoallergenic dog beds, is that they tend to be made of thicker foam (which is also a good source of support for arthritic patients).

 “A denser foam mattress will be less likely to harbor dust mites, especially if there is a cover that has a weave tight enough to prevent mites from penetrating through.
 Looser filling and less-dense foam allows more dust and dust mites to reside in it,” says Dr. Kristin Holm, a board-certified veterinary dermatologist with Veterinary Dermatology Consultation Services in Johnston, Iowa.